Octavarium (song): I. Someone Like Him

 Beginning with a lengthy Continuum / lap steel guitar solo by Jordan Rudess, this section is told from a first-person perspective.
 It portrays the thoughts of a person as he decides on what to do in the course of his lifetime, as well as his wish to never become an ordinary person.
 This seems to draw from the "Carpe Diem" theme that influenced "A Change of Seasons" heavily.

 He succeeds in living an extraordinary life, but reflects upon it, and ends up wishing he had become an ordinary person, 'Someone like Him'.
-This is also in line with the 'Full Circle' theme of Octavarium: "this story ends where it began".
+This is also in line with the 'Razor’s Edge' theme of Octavarium: "this story ends where it began".

 Another theory about this section is that it talks about John Petrucci's music career, first admiring his idols but not wanting to become a complete rip off, and eventually changing his mind and realizing what he wanted all along, to write progressive rock.

 In the live performances of the complete version of "Octavarium," John Petrucci uses his custom-made "Blue Sparkle" twelve-string/six-string double-neck guitar for this section of the song.
 Other songs he uses this particular guitar on are the live performances of "Solitary Shell" from Six Degrees Of Inner Turbulence, "Regression" from Metropolis Pt.
 2: Scenes from a Memory and some songs from The Astonishing.